TABLE OF CONTENTS

 For smaller quantities of cannabis flower (less than one ounce), dispensaries measure using grams.
 Dispensaries will use ounces and pounds to measure the weight of larger amounts of cannabis flower.

 Here is a handy table on common cannabis measurements and their metric equivalent, which we will go into more detail in the sections below.
+What is an eighth of weed?
+What are cannabis measurements to know?

 |Cannabis Measurement||Metric Equivalent|